Thomas Kirk Kristiansen

+On May 1, 2023, his father passed the title of Chairman of Kirkbi and the Lego Group to Thomas.

 Thomas is married to the tournament rider Signe Kirk Kristiansen with whom he has a daughter.

-Thomas Kristiansen made the 2022 Forbes Billionaires List with an estimated wealth of $8.2 billion and occupied the 267th position.
+Thomas Kristiansen made the 2025 Forbes Billionaires List with an estimated wealth of $7.7 billion and occupied the 439th position as of 20 July 2025.